greyblake/ta-rs/README.md

 ## Roadmap

-That's the list of things to be done before first stable release.
+That's the list of things to be done before first stable release 0.1.0.
 More indicators can be added later.

 * [ ] Indicators